srinithi678/BUDGET_APP/client/README.md

 npm run build
 Creates an optimized production build of the app in the build folder.
 The build is minified and includes hashed filenames for better performance.
 Your app is now ready for deployment!

-Refer to the deployment guide for additional information.